Doing a complete diet overhaul isn’t easy – so how can you lose weight without changing your diet? Here are 10 tips to get you started.

 You can set goals – both long-term and short-term, and with those goals, you need to have a non-food reward to give yourself.
 If money isn’t an issue, then feel free to pamper yourself with life’s luxuries (such as a mani/pedi or body massage).

-If you’re on a budget, then find ways to say you’re proud of yourself that don’t dig into the pocket book.
+If you’re on a budget, then find ways to say you’re proud of yourself that don’t cost anything.
 You might give yourself a day to relax instead of doing chores around the house.
 Sit down and read a good book and enjoy a relaxing bath instead.